Import Requirements - Breaking Stock

 APHIS Requirements:

-The United States Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS), Veterinary Services (VS) regulates the importation of animals and animal-derived materials to ensure that exotic animal and poultry diseases are not introduced into the United States.
-Importers should contact the APHIS Import staff to determine a foreign country’s eligibility to export to the U.S. Permits may be required for some countries.
+The United States Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS), Veterinary Services (VS) regulates the importation of animal products and byproducts to ensure that exotic animal and poultry diseases are not introduced into the United States.
+Importers should contact the APHIS import staff to determine a foreign country’s eligibility to export to the United States.
+APHIS recommends utilizing the Veterinary Services Permitting Assistant (VSPA) as the first step to obtain a summary of required import documentation including permit applications, certificates, informational letters, and more.
+Please note that if a permit is required, the US importer must apply for the permit.

 APHIS Import staff: